crosslandwa/wac.scheduling/README.md

 // note that Repeater will handle being passed an integer interval and interpret it as a ms time

+// -----METRONOME-----
+// a simple metronome

+var metronome = Scheduling.Metronome(numberOfBeats, bpm) // specifiy an accent every 1-16 beats, and a BPM

+// metronome emits an event (either 'accent' or 'tick') every beat

+metronome.on('accent', () => { /* occurs every Nth beat as specifided by numberOfBeats */ }
+metronome.start() // start emitting events
+metronome.stop() // stop emitting events

+metronome.updateBPM(newBPM) // change how often events are emitted metronome.updateNumberOfBeats(beats) // change how often the 'accent' event is emitted vs the 'tick' event
 ```

 ## Tight or loose?